Search Knowledge Base by Keyword

 This one can bite too!
 WCG has a client who is a very successful Amazon reseller.
 To add to the excitement, Amazon offered a low-cost $250,000 loan to the business presumably with the hopes that the business would buy more stuff to sell on Amazon.
 The business didn’t.
 The sole shareholder took the loan proceeds plus some extra cash out of the business as a shareholder distribution.
 Let’s breakdown what happened using our basic example above.

-You inject $5,000 into your business and the business earned $100,000 in net business operating income.
+You inject $5,000 into your business and the business earned $100,000 in net ordinary business income after expenses and deductions.
 The business also took on a $250,000 Amazon loan and received cash.
 Therefore, your business checking account reads $355,000 but your shareholder basis is only $105,000.
 You can only take a $105,000 distribution leaving $250,000 behind without triggering a distribution in excess of shareholder basis.
 Another yuck!

 When cash loans like above happen and the shareholder has a distribution in excess of his or her basis, we advise the client to return the cash to the business.